kailash-manasarovar/statement/docs/timeline/2023/august.md

 - It's near the end of the month and getting time to go back to Spain.
 - The cyber-stalking and harassment intensifies.
-- I see a lot of suggestive posts about someone going to be arrested, it's not clear why or what for, but it's clear they mean me.
+- I see a lot of suggestive posts about someone going to be arrested; it's not clear why or what for, but it's clear they mean me.
-- I'm starting to see a lot more porn, but also a lot of real-life death, suicide, murder, and malicious or accidental injury videos from accounts I never followed.
+- I'm starting to see more porn, and also a lot of real-life death, suicide, murder, and malicious or accidental injury videos from accounts I never followed.
 - They're right on my UI whenever I open my laptop.
-It doesn't make sense and makes me feel extremely uneasy.
+- It doesn't make sense and makes me feel extremely uneasy.
 - At one point, I'm on my laptop and I lose control of my keyboard, except someone is typing for me instead.
 - I tweet "Arrettt-a" to say STOP.

 ![They have total access](../../content/tweets/took-hold-of-my-keyboard.png)

 - I realize with horror Domingo and his friends have total access to my laptop, and probably my phone as well.
-- I assume it is because my laptop is not very well secured and they got in via the hotel network.
+- I assume it is because my laptop is not very well secured and they got in via the insecure hotel network.
 I'm wrong about that but this is what I assume and tell people for a while.
 - Accounts full of dogs follow me on my [`@JackChardwood` account](#jackchardwood); I assume to reference Lopez Cano, a pun of dog wolf.
 - I'm horrified.
 - I send a WhatsApp message to Concha to tell her I'm hacked and ask if she thinks these people are dangerous.